PimDerks/front-end-boilerplate/README.md

 ### gulp lint

 Lint the code-base (SCSS, JavaScript, HTML).
+Runs on the /www/ directory for the HTML-linting.
+SCSS and JS linting is done on the /src/ directory.

 ### gulp build